-Below, we trace the development of the monument from United Daughters of the Confederacy (UDC) President Helen Plane's proposal to the present day, explaining that it was carved to promote - and continues to represent - the Lost Cause mythology.
-The Lost Cause mythology sustains a legacy of the Confederacy that was used to bolster the white supremacist policy goals of which the carving is emblematic.
+Below, we trace the development of the monument from United Daughters of the Confederacy (UDC) President Helen Plane's proposal to the present day, explaining that it was carved to promote-and continues to represent-the Lost Cause mythology and massive resistance to integration.
+The Lost Cause mythology sustains a legacy of the Confederacy that was used to bolster the white supremacist policy goals of segregationists throughout the 20th century.

-White Southerners were indoctrinated with the Lost Cause narrative by their grandparents; parents; schools; Confederate remembrance groups, such as the UDC and the Sons of Confederate Veterans (SCV); government officials; and academic historians.1
+White Southerners were indoctrinated with the Lost Cause narrative by their grandparents, parents, schools, Confederate remembrance groups, such as the UDC and the Sons of Confederate Veterans (SCV), government officials; and academic historians.

-Lost Cause monuments were erected to validate Southern secession and justify the Confederacy fighting the war in defense of States' Rights - as opposed to the preservation of slavery.
+Lost Cause monuments were erected to validate Southern secession and justify the Confederacy fighting the war in defense of States' Rights-as opposed to the historically accurate primary cause of the war, the preservation of slavery.

-In the early years of the project to create the carving, the memorial symbolized the legitimacy of white supremacy and Jim Crow.
+In the early years of the project to create the carving, the memorial symbolized the widespread acceptance and support of white supremacy and Jim Crow segregation laws amongst many white citizens both in the South and across the country.
 In later years, it served the related purpose of galvanizing white Southerners against federally mandated integration and civil rights.

 Lost Cause mythology deliberately ignores the 3.9 million Southerners (approximately 40% of the population of the Confederacy) who were released from bondage as a result of the Union victory.
-Providing historical context for the carving presents the SMMA with an opportunity to educate the public on how Lost Cause mythology developed and why so many still adhere to it today.
-Most importantly, the contextualization means the opportunity to tell the complete, nuanced story of all Southerners.
+Providing historical context for the carving presents an opportunity to educate the public on how Lost Cause mythology developed and why so many still adhere to it today.
+Most importantly, contextualization means the opportunity to tell the complete, nuanced story of all Southerners.